aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/resolve/resolve.md

 const Loading = require('../../../../components/loading');
 ```

-With the structure of folders growing deeper and deeper, it is extremely confusing to calculate the number of dotted accessing, without any IDE helpers.
-What about creating two aliases for `util` and `components`?
+With the structure of folders growing deeper and deeper, it is extremely confusing to calculate the number of dotted accessing without any IDE helpers.
+How about creating two aliases for `util` and `components`?
 The script should be much more elegant than before:

 ```js
 /** webpack.config.js */